rueeazy/tnw-clone/README.md

 I will be recreating The Next Web's home page and fluidity. [https://thenextweb.com/]

-The final project can be viewed here.
+The final project can be viewed here [https://rueeazy.github.io/tnw-clone/]